zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0066W

-  _pluginID_: _getCapabilities()_ is not a function
+  _getCapabilities()_ is not a variable name in the log message

   **Reason:**

-  _getCapabilities()_ is not a formatted variable name in the original message
+  The handler for plugin pluginID does not have a _getCapabilities()_ method

   **Action:**

   No action required.
-Please send the log and any relevant info to the developers
+If your desired authentication plugin isn't successfully authenticating a login, please send the log and any relevant info to the developers.